blankly-finance/blankly/README.md

    |-keys.json
    |-settings.json
 ```

-For more info, and ways to do more advanced things, check our [getting started docs](https://docs.blankly.finance).
 ## Example Use

 We have a pre-built cookbook examples that implement strategies such as RSI, MACD, and the Golden Cross found in our [examples](https://docs.blankly.finance/examples).